Top 15 NHL Power Forwards

 1) Alexander Ovechkin (Washington Capitals)

 Many would consider Ovechkin a sniper and rightly so, he is the best goal-scorer the NHL has seen in decades and one of the best all-time.
-This doesn’t change the fact that he is a physical specimen and since breaking into the league has the fourth most hits among forwards.
+This doesn’t change the fact that he is a physical specimen and, since breaking into the league, has the fourth most hits among forwards.

 The future Hall-of-Fame winger chills opposing players to the bone when they see his body coming full speed at them to finish his check, something he always does.
 Something else he always does?
 Sets up his office on the left circle ready to blow a one-timer past the goaltender.

-Many feel for him to truly be considered great, he must have a Stanley Cup ring but I strongly disagree.
-One only needs to know his nickname, the great eight, to recognize the legacy he will leave on the game.
-As for the future, Ovechkin is still completely focused on bringing a cup to Washington.
+After finally claiming the Stanley Cup in 2018, there’s no debate to the greatness that is Ovechkin.
+One only needs to know his nickname, the great eight, to recognize the legacy he has left and will continue to leave on the game.

 Ovechkin has already won more awards and earned more statistical achievements than the vast majority of players that have ever played the game but that isn’t enough.
-Number eight isn’t only great because he scores goals, his community involvement is a hallmark all hockey players should follow.
+Number eight isn’t only great because he scores goals, as his community involvement is a hallmark all hockey players should follow.